Junior doctors to strike later this month, says BMA

 The British Medical Association (BMA) said the Government had “failed to meet the deadline to put an improved pay offer on the table”.

-Thousands of medics will now go on strike in England from 7am on February 24 until 11.59pm on February 28.
+Thousands of medics will now go on strike in England for five days from 7am on February 24 until 11.59pm on February 28.

 The BMA has also not ruled out further strike action.